-If you’re working with a private shipping carrier like DHL Express, your packages will be routed to one of their distribution centers with customs officers on site.
-One of the benefits of working with a private carrier like DHL is that they will have a team of dedicated customs officers processing shipments.
-This will speed up the review process and your package will be examined in a timely manner.
+If you’re working with a private shipping carrier like DHL Express, your packages will be routed to one of their distribution centers.
+One of the benefits of working with a private carrier like DHL Express is that are a registered customs broker who will manage all questions from the import country authority on your behalf.

 However, this does not mean that you’re exempt from restrictions and duty.